Los Errantes: Attempts to secure visas

 Instead, towards the end of October 1928, the two moved to Berlin, as Germany was the only European country where the anarchist movement still maintained an organisational strength.
 Valeriano Orobón Fernández provided them with the address of Augustin Souchy, who briefly took the anarchists into his home.
 The anarcho-syndicalist theoretician Rudolf Rocker then found them a safe house in the suburbs, where they lodged in secret.
-Rocker and Erich Mühsam reached out to the Social Democratic politician Paul Kampffmeyer, a former anarchist, who had previously used his position in the government to secure aid for Nestor Makhno and Emma Goldman when they fled the Soviets.
-While they waited on Kampffmeyer, Souchy, Rocker and Mühsam attempted to keep the two Spaniards comfortable.
-As the Berlin Police largely left foreigners alone, they were able to take them out into the city.
-After two weeks, Kampffmeyer reported that he was blocked from moving further.
+Rocker and Erich Mühsam reached out to the Social Democratic politician Paul Kampffmeyer, who had previously aided anarchists fleeing the Soviets.
+But after two weeks, Kampffmeyer reported that he was blocked from moving further.
 The Free State of Prussia, which was run by a Social Democratic-led coalition with the Catholic Centre Party, wanted to avoid a governmental crisis by giving asylum to Ascaso, who had killed Archbishop Juan Soldevila.
-Kampffmeyer commented that he could have succeeded if they'd assassinated Alfonso XIII, but that the Centre Party would not allow asylum to someone that had killed a Catholic Archbishop.
+Kampffmeyer commented that he could have succeeded if they had assassinated Alfonso XIII, but that the Centre Party would not allow asylum to someone that had killed a Catholic Archbishop.

 When Rocker and Souchy informed them of the rejection, they decided to go back to Mexico, where they would be able to go unnoticed and find work.
-Without telling the Spaniards, who they thought would turn them down due to the economic crisis of the period, the German anarchists began to raise funds to cover their trip.
+Without telling the Spaniards, who they thought would turn them down, the German anarchists began to raise funds to cover their trip.
 Through Muhsam, they spoke to the actor Alexander Granach, who immediately gave them 400 Reichsmarks without asking for any details about who it would be helping.